Josh Johnson (comedian): Career

 Johnson's first hour-long stand-up special was # (Hashtag).
-It was released in June 2021 on Comedy Central to a positive reception, including being named one of the best comedy specials of 2021 by Vulture magazine.
+It was released in June 2021 on Comedy Central to a positive reception, including being named one of the best comedy specials of 2021 by Vulture.
 Variety named him one of 10 Comics to Watch.
 Also that year, he took bits from his stand-up and interspersed music compositions in a 33-track mixtape album called Elusive, which he worked on with Mike Relm.
 His second special, Up Here Killing Myself, was released in February 2023 on Peacock.

 Johnson voices Harry Buns on the Disney Channel series Kiff, which premiered in March 2023, his first acting role in a major scripted TV series.

-Since 2023, Johnson has uploaded routines from his open mics and performances at the Comedy Cellar and his running tours every week at his personal YouTube channel.
+Since 2023, Johnson has uploaded routines from his open mics and performances at the Comedy Cellar and his running tours every week on his personal YouTube channel.
 Critics have praised Johnson's videos for their remarkable frequency, thematic consistency, and depth.
-Starting July 22, 2025, Johnson was added to The Daily Shows rotation of hosts, alongside Jon Stewart, Desi Lydic, Michael Kosta, Ronny Chieng, and Jordan Klepper.
+Starting July 22, 2025, Johnson was added to The Daily Show's rotation of hosts, alongside Jon Stewart, Desi Lydic, Michael Kosta, Ronny Chieng, and Jordan Klepper.

+In January 2025, Johnson embarked on a North American stand-up comedy show tour, Flowers, starting in Minneapolis, Minnesota.
+The sold-out tour continued into 2026, when his Josh Johnson's Comedy Band Camp tour was announced, with European destinations included.

+He was announced as the host for the 30th Annual Webby Awards, which aired in May 2026.